-Although Maybelline may not be conducting these animal tests themselves, they knowingly allow Chinese authorities to test their products on animals to sell in China.
+Although Maybelline may not be conducting these animal tests themselves, they knowingly allow Chinese authorities to test their products on animals in order to sell in China.

-Many truly cruelty-free brands have chosen not to sell their products in China because of its animal testing laws.
+Many truly cruelty-free brands have chosen not to sell their products in China under conditions where animal tests may be required.
 Unfortunately, Maybelline refuses to do the same and therefore cannot be considered cruelty-free.

 Is Maybelline Certified Cruelty-Free?